Pixelguru26/manyland-importer-3/README.md

   - `framingmode` (enum): An enum defining the framing mode to use for animations or multi-frame images.
 Valid inputs are: ['mli', 'row'].
 The `mli` framing mode is the default built for importing large images.
 The `row` framing mode imports frames in reading order, a row at a time. (wip)
   - `srcrect` (array of number): An array of four numbers defining `x`, `y`, `width`, and `height` of a rectangle as a fraction of the original image dimensions.
 Crops the image to these dimensions.

+Recently, a new function has been added for importing multiple images into a dynamic (or other multi-framed object) simultaneously.
+You can use the following function to do this:

+`pixelCopyImages(string[] urlarray[, bool pixelart[, bool pixelcolor]]);` `pixelCopyImages(['url1', 'url2', 'url3'], false, false);`

+Do note that this function imports each image as a separate frame and resizes them appropriately.
+Parameters are similar to the corresponding parameters of the base function.

 If you get strange errors, it's often a problem with the URL.
 Try a different hosting service for the image before posting an error report - but do please post an error report!
 This script is still wracked with bugs.